fbpx

 Juicing on a Budget with High-Yield Produce

-It’s easy to tweak our Reboot with Joe juice recipes with this in mind.
+It’s easy to tweak juice recipes with this in mind.
 For any leafy green, you can substitute any other leafy green.
 For fruits, choose a fruit of the same type and/or color.
 For example, use citrus fruits interchangeably.
 That can save you a bundle since it lets you buy what looks best, or is on sale.

 Keep in mind that some lower yield produce is packed with nutrition.
 Don’t quit kale entirely, but definitely mix it up with other options.